open-mmlab/mmengine/docs/en/common_usage/visualize_training_log.md

 ## TensorBoard

-Configure the `visualizer` in the initialization parameters of the Runner, and set `vis_backends` to `TensorboardVisBackend`.
+Configure the `visualizer` in the initialization parameters of the Runner, and set `vis_backends` to [TensorboardVisBackend](mmengine.visualization.TensorboardVisBackend).

 ```python
 runner = Runner(